r-yabyab/kubeadm-scripts/README.md

 <br />
 <br />Vol after setup: 3.8GB master, 3.6GB worker

 <br />CA Certificates are generated on cluster init.
 Use AWS elastic IP to keep k8s running on reboot.
+A stopped instance with an elastic IP with incur $0.005/hr.
+Idk why they do this it's messed up.